N4dthoryx/N4dthoryx/README.md

 __boundary breakers, homophobes__, __transphobes__, __racists__, __sexists__, __pedophiles__, __bigots__, __proshippers__, __zoophiles__, __nazis__, __fascists__, __trump supporters__, __people that are in the wrong in general,__ __...ect__

 ---
+i think this looks better on pc. idfk